Flokey82/genworldvoronoi/README.md

 ## TODO

+* Use cached temperature instead of getRegTemperature every single time
 * Climate is surprisingly humid along equator?
   * Note: That is actually correct... the dryest climate is around +30° latitude, which is the subtropical desert.
 The equator is not dry at all.
   * Add desert oases that are fed from underground aquifers.
 Look at these examples: https://www.google.com/maps/d/viewer?mid=1BvY10l3yzWt48IwCXqDcyeuawpA&hl=en&ll=26.715853962142784%2C28.408963168787885&z=6